DominickDeJesus/week3_weekend_project/README.md

 ## The Loneliest Chatroom
-This project was done as a weekend challenge on week 3 of wyncode academy.
+This project was done as a weekend challenge for week 3 of wyncode academy.

 ## Feature Requirements